Make it Cheap! 11 Best Touring Bikes Under 1000$ [in 2024]

 ghost square suspension touring bike

-This all rounder offers some unique technical features such as the Ghost central suspension fork, integrated cable routing, super-stiff fenders, and a fully integrated rack carrier which accommodates all common panniers.
+This all-rounder offers some unique technical features such as the Ghost central suspension fork, integrated cable routing, super-stiff fenders, and a fully integrated rack carrier that accommodates all common panniers.

 The Ghost Square Cross 1.8 is an ideal commuter that can easily double as a light/medium tourer